Characters: The Amazing Race 22

 - Call Back: Katie recognized the Cheese Hill Switchback, and was not happy as she remembered how hard it was.

 - The Cynic: Max.
 In the second leg, when they found out they were staying in Bora Bora and their penalty from the last leg would not be negated by an equalizer, Katie suggested they work together through the Detour with fellow trailing team Caroline & Jennifer.
-Max immediately gives a diatribe on how the girls aren't looking to work with them, and are looking for an opportunity to throw them under the bus.
+Max immediately gave a diatribe on how the girls aren't looking to work with them, and are looking for an opportunity to throw them under the bus.
 (Cut to the girls, saying it would be a good idea to work with Max & Katie for now.)

 - Directionless Driver/Backseat Driver: While looking for Mount Hutt Station in New Zealand, Katie spotted a sign for Mount Hutt Station Road.
 She berated Max into turning around, and after he saw the sign for himself, insisted that it was not what they were looking for, and continued driving in the wrong direction for half an hour.
 When they discovered it was, in fact, the right way, Katie naturally would not let him hear the end of it.